Gonococcal infection (gonorrhea). Causes. Symptoms Diagnosis and treatment. Gonorrhea in women

 4. detection of urogenital diseases in a sexual partner.

-• culture to detect sensitivity to antibiotics.
+• culture to detect sensitivity to antibiotic drugs.

 With 95-100% accuracy, gonorrhea in women is diagnosed by culture of secretions.
-Biomaterial sampling is carried out from the urethra, vagina, oral cavity (pharynx), rectum, cervix.
-To get a reliable result, a minimum amount of material is sufficient.
-This research is ongoing up to 7 days.
-By analyzing the sowing of the secret from the vagina, it is also possible to establish the sensitivity of the internal microflora to various antibiotics.
-This is very important for the subsequent treatment of gonococcal infection.
+Biomaterial is collected from the urethra, vagina, oral cavity(pharynx), rectum, cervix.
+To obtain reliable result, a minimal amount of material is sufficient.
+This research lasts up to 7 days.
+By analyzing the culture of vaginal secretions, it is also possible to establish the sensitivity of the internal microflora to various antibiotics.
+This is very important for subsequent treatment of gonococcal infection.

-There are only two possible outcomes:
+There are only two possible results:

 1. positive – gonococci were found in the examined material;